bandang0/astro_reduce/README.md

 You will thus have two series of NGC4993 images (filter V throughout and 30s exposures), and one series for both Regulus (filters V and Clear, exposure time 1s) and the asteroid (both filters, exposure time 5s).

-You also have dark field images (which file names start with `dark`) for each exposure time (0.5s, 1s, 5s and 30s), and flat fields (which file names start with `FLAT`) for each filter, taken with exposures of 0.5s.
+You also have dark field images (whose file names start with `dark`) for each exposure time (0.5s, 1s, 5s and 30s), and flat fields (whose file names start with `FLAT`) for each filter, taken with exposures of 0.5s.

 Your B612 series in the V filter had 3 images starting from 0, but images 0 and 1 turned out defocalized, so you eliminated them.